 MCB 80: The Neurobiology of Behavior.

 This sophomore course is the gateway to the Neurobiology concentration and a pre-requisite for all advanced Neurobiology courses.
 The material taught in MCB 80 provides a strong foundation in molecular, cellular, and systems-level concepts in Neurobiology.
 Moreover, it provides a survey of the major topics of research and investigation in the field more broadly.
 This course may also count as a related field course for Psychology, CNEP, HEB, and IB.

 Students who plan to study psychology typically take SLS 20: Psychological Science during their freshman year.
 This course provides an introduction to the sciences of mind, including foundational concepts from neuroscience, evolution, genetics, philosophy, and experimental methods, and specific topics such as perception, memory, reasoning and decision-making, consciousness, child development, psychopathology, personality, language, emotion, sexuality, violence, morality and social relations.

-Students also take at least one of the following courses during the first two years: Psychology 14: Cognitive Neuroscience, Psychology 15: Social Psychology, Psychology 18: Abnormal Psychology, MCB 80: Neurobiology of Behavior, or SLS 15: Developmental Psychology.
+Students also take at least one of the following courses during the first two years: Psychology 14: Cognitive Neuroscience, Psychology 15: Social Psychology, Psychology 16: Developmental Psychology: Psychology of Early Childhood, Psychology 18: Abnormal Psychology, MCB 80: Neurobiology of Behavior, MCB 81: Fundamentals of Neuroscience, or SLS 15: Origins of Knowledge: Developmental Psychology.